Use this buying guide to learn how a sound bar compares to a full surround sound system, and decode some of the jargon.

-Many models can connect to WiFi, which has lots of advantages over Bluetooth.
-For example, it allows you to play compatible streaming music services, such as Spotify and Deezer, without needing to tether your phone.
-It also means you can connect it to a home voice assistant, like Amazon's Alexa.
+A sound bar can do more than just play TV audio.
+Nearly all of them have Bluetooth and can act as wireless speakers when connected to your phone or tablet.
+Many models can connect to WiFi, which is more versatile than Bluetooth.
+For example, you can use compatible streaming music services, such as Spotify and Apple Music, without needing to connect your phone.
+It also allows you to use a voice assistant, like Siri or Alexa.